BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/forces_of_good/gondor.md

 - Armour
 - two-handed weapon

-**ACTIVE/PASSIVE RULES**
+**SPECIAL RULES**

-- **The Honour of Lamedon** `PASSIVE` - Clansmen of Lamedon within 3" of a friendly Lamedon Hero model may re-roll any rolls of a natural 1 when making a Duel roll.
+- **The Honour of Lamedon** `PASSIVE`

+Clansmen of Lamedon within 3" of a friendly Lamedon Hero model may re-roll any rolls of a natural 1 when making a Duel roll.

 </div>